Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 Useful tabs on the Campus France website:

-• Getting organised: helps with the formalities for getting a visa and a residence permit, as applicable; provides information about housing options and how the French social security and healthcare systems work; it also contains advice on opening a bank account in France
+• “Getting organized” provides assistance with obtaining visas and residence permits, if necessary.
+It provides information on housing options and how the French social security and healthcare systems work.
+It also offers advice on opening a bank account in France.

-• Living in France: provides information about French culture so foreign students can fit into French society as well as possible.
+• “Living in France” provides information on French culture to help students integrate as smoothly as possible.

 Length of stay